kw7oe/kw7oe.github.io/content/posts/gen-server.md

-According to [Erlang documentation][15], OTP design principles define how we structure code in terms of processes, modules and directories, and supervision trees is introduced to help use model our processes based on the idea of workers and supervisors.
+According to [Erlang documentation][15], OTP design principles define how we structure code in terms of processes, modules and directories, and supervision trees is introduced to help us model our processes based on the idea of workers and supervisors.

+I guess, the takeway would be: **think about the supervision tree of your GenServer whenever you use GenServer**.

 **2. Do add a catch all for your custom `handle_info` callback.**